 - All recipients of the shift_ed scholarships automatically become members of the HPU Bonner Leaders Program.
 The Bonner Program is a four-year cohort-model program that brings in about 15 freshman each year who are dedicated to achieving an education that will prepare them to make a difference in our world.
 Bonner leaders meet regularly, attend leadership workshops, go on trips together, and they receive additional Work Study allowance to work 7-9 hours a week with one of HPU’s non-profit partners.

 - For more on the Bonner Leader Program, please visit their website at: http://www.highpoint.edu/bonner/

 Students must submit the following documentation and be admitted to the University to be eligible for scholarship consideration:

-- An online application for admission to High Point University
+- A complete online application for admission to High Point University